+CHRISTMAS CRAFTS

-CHRISTMAS CRAFTS Leading up to the Christmas break, the TY students participated in a lovely Christmas craft workshop.
+Leading up to the Christmas break, the TY students participated in a lovely Christmas craft workshop.
 This workshop was run by Lorraine from Crazy Daisy Florist in Sligo town beside Sligo Abbey.
 Lorraine taught the students how to make beautiful candle display wreaths.
-The separate classes spent the afternoon making the wreaths.
-They were made using real leaves and pine and were easy and fun to make according to students!
+Each class spent an afternoon making the wreaths.
+They were made using real leaves and pinecones and were easy and fun to make according to students!
 The TYs thoroughly enjoyed themselves and were delighted with their new, handmade Christmas decorations.

-SUSTAINABLE LIVING Ms McIntyre runs the TY Sustainable Living module within the school.
+Ms McIntyre runs the TY Sustainable Living module within the school.
 This class encourages students to think about their impact on the environment.
-Ms McIntvre organised for a guest speaker from Birdwatch Ireland, Michael Bell, to give the class a talk about the natural wildlife in the area.
+Ms McIntyre organised for a guest speaker from Birdwatch Ireland, Michael Bell, to give the class a talk about the natural wildlife in the area.
 Students also took a walk around the school where he pointed out wildlife and its natural habitats.
 Ms McIntyre also got in touch with Mary Naughton of the Sligo County Council's Tidy Towns project.
 She organised a litter collection at the hospital accompanied by a hand hygiene course for the class to take before litter picking.
 This event took place on the 22nd of October and the class had a great time.
-The hospital grounds are now much more clean and tidy for patients and for the hardworking frontline staff.
+The hospital grounds are now much cleaner and tidier for patients and for the hardworking frontline staff.